Venous ulcer: Compression therapy

-Non-elastic, ambulatory, below knee (BK) compression counters the impact of reflux on venous pump failure.
+Non-elastic, ambulatory, below-knee (BK) compression counters the impact of reflux on venous pump failure.
 Compression therapy is used for venous leg ulcers and can decrease blood vessel diameter and pressure, which increases their effectiveness, preventing blood from flowing backwards.
 Compression is also used to decrease release of inflammatory cytokines, lower the amount of fluid leaking from capillaries and therefore prevent swelling, and prevent clotting by decreasing activation of thrombin and increasing that of plasmin.
 Compression is applied using elastic bandages or boots specifically designed for the purpose.

 A 2021 systematic review found that compression dressings probably reduce pain and help ulcers to heal more quickly (usually within 12 months) and may also improve quality of life.
 However, it is not clear whether or not compression bandages have any unwanted effects or if the potential health benefits of using compression outweigh its costs.
 It is not clear whether non-elastic systems are better than a multilayer elastic system.
 Patients should wear as much compression as is comfortable.
 In treating an existing ulcer, the type of dressing applied beneath the compression does not seem to matter, and hydrocolloid is not better than simple low adherent dressings.
-Good outcomes in ulcer treatment were shown after the application of double compression stockings, e.g. ulcer stockings.
+Good outcomes in ulcer treatment were shown after the application of double compression stockings, e.g., ulcer stockings.
 These systems contain two different stockings, one often of white colour.
-This one is to be put on first, is also worn overnight and exerts a basic pressure of 20 mmHg or less.
-Also it keeps the wound dressing in place.
+This one is to be put on first, is also worn overnight, and exerts a basic pressure of 20 mmHg or less.
+Also, it keeps the wound dressing in place.
 A second stocking, often brown, sometimes black, achieves a pressure of 20–30 mmHg and is applied over the other stocking during the daytime.

 Intermittent pneumatic compression devices may be used, but it is not clear that they are superior to simple compression dressings.

-It is not clear if interventions that are aimed to help people adhere to compression therapy are effective.
+It is not clear if interventions that aim to help people adhere to compression therapy are effective.
 More research is needed in this field.